rrovetto/rrovetto/README.md

 **📫 [CONTACT ME](https://ontospace.wordpress.com/contact/)**  rrovetto[at]terpalum[dot]umd[dot]edu 💬  -- Thanks for visiting.

-©2011-2021, Robert J. Rovetto.
+©2021, Robert J. Rovetto.
 All right reserved.
-All contact on this Github profile is not authorized for commercial use unless explicitly negotiated with the author.
+All contact on this GitHub profile is not authorized for commercial use unless explicitly negotiated with the author.
 Citation/attribution required.
 No warranty.
-No liability.
 No claims to completeness.
+All content, work and products are subject to revision.
 All content in this GitHub account is presented "AS IS".
-Author, owner, developer and copyright holder is not liable.
-All content, work and products are subject to revision.
+The copyright holder / author does not accept any liability and is not liable for any harm resulting from access or use of the content.
+In proceeding to view or use any associated pages or content by the author, you are accepting these terms.

 <!--
 **rrovetto/rrovetto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.